hamishtodd1/msb/README.md

 * Permits much more fine-grained betting, i.e. each suspect gets far more bets than in the boardgame.
 Many players believe that one bet on a suspect is a useful thing to have (this leads to people obsessing over the first bet).
 I am pretty sure that this isn't true; I certainly think it shouldn't be.
 At least if everyone is playing with the optimal strategy (see above), it's not about how many bets you have at a given time but about how good you are at judging probabilities, which should involve exchanging a very large number of bets.
 Having only one or two bets on a suspect should be a pathological situation encountered rarely in optimal play, because it means that the owners of the bets are having to "round their probability to the nearest bet".

+* Still relies on a boardgame-like manual process to grant rewards; there's no formal way for the simulation to detect which suspects are guilty.
+I've done my best to clarify the rules though (if someone can be described as "guilty" then confirm them!).
+Real prediction markets have the same thing going on!

 # Other reasons I made this

 * Visualizing mathematics is interesting.
 This is especially true of statistics.
 Statistics, as a field, is abstract and dry - but much as I love geometry, statistics is probably the most important area of mathematics, because almost all human thought is statistical, though people foolishly pretend it isn't.